How to Get More Commercial Real Estate Clients in 2026 (With AI)

 Install the AI assistant that will power your prospecting automation:

-Configure it for CRE-specific tasks by creating a custom profile with your market specialties, property types, and client preferences.
+Configure it for CRE-specific tasks by creating a CLAUDE.md file with your market specialties, property types, and client preferences.
 This teaches Claude Code to identify relevant opportunities and communicate in language that resonates with commercial prospects.

 Step 2: Set Up Market Monitoring (60 minutes)